devakapatel/t9-nextra-3/pages/sem-5/question-banks/psc/unit-4.md

 To create a plot using the provided data in Pandas with Matplotlib, we will follow these steps:

-1. **Import the necessary libraries**: We'll need Pandas for data manipulation and Matplotlib for plotting.
+1. Import the necessary libraries: We'll need Pandas for data manipulation and Matplotlib for plotting.
-2. **Create the DataFrame**: Use the given data to create a DataFrame.
+2. Create the DataFrame: Use the given data to create a DataFrame.
-3. **Draw the plot**: We will visualize the data using a suitable plot type.
+3. Draw the plot: We will visualize the data using a suitable plot type.

 #### Step-by-Step Implementation